jnunyez/synchronization/README.md

 ### Instantiate StsConfig CR

-Create a StsConfig CR object to provision the desired Telecom PTP profile (i.e., T-GM.8275.1).
+Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][13] focused on phase/timing synchronization with full support from the network.

 ```yaml
 cat <<EOF | oc apply -f -